PSY 110. Introduction to Psychology. 3 Credit Hours.

 PSY 480.
 Research Projects III.
 1-3 Credit Hours.

 Students assist on a research project in psychology under supervision of a faculty member.
-Activities include library research, data collection and management, and attendance at research team meetings.
-Students are also expected to complete a writing component that fulfills the University's criteria to receive writing credit.
+Activities may include library research, data collection and management, and attendance at research team meetings.
 Students should contact the Psychology Faculty member they are interested in working with to obtain permission to register.

 Prerequisite: Instructor Permission and 2.5 GPA and 21 credits in PSY including PSY 110, PSY 290, and PSY 291 or 292, 9 additional credits of PSY 200 level classes and 3 additional credits in any 300 level class.